The Church of St. Mary the Virgin, Calstone Wellington, Wiltshire, England

 At the time of our first visit we had a stills camera and a video camera that we could capture a photograph.
 At that time we only took a few photographs with the stills camera and the rest, such as memorials and gravestones, were taken with the video camera as the cost of photographing everything with film was prohibitive.
 The video-photographs (indicated with a 'D' before the photograph number) are very poor quality, but at that time we preferred to have a poor quality photograph of something than no photograph at all.
 Now we have a digital camera and are trying to replace all our original video-photographs and have made further visits to Calstone but we have not been able to go inside the church.

-The church is a Grade II listed building - more information about the listing can be found at the British Listed Buildings website.
+The church is a Grade II listed building - more information about the listing can be found at the Historic England website.